-- 1. During the conference, press (Transfer), and then dial the extension number. - Announce the conference (if desired), and then hang up.
+- During the conference, press the TRANSFER button, and then dial the extension number. - Announce the conference (if desired), and then hang up.
 CONFERENCE TFR from <name> appears on the called party's display.
-The party must then press the flashing Conf button to connect to the conference.
+The party must then press the flashing CNF button to connect to the conference.